neha-kay/Kiko-plus/_posts/2017-07-01-daily-musings.md

 <h3 style="color:#6495ed;"> What is the Daily Musings Page? </h3>

 This page is meant to be an outlet for short thought snippets -- no more, no less.

 Why have one?
 Well, the goal, here is to write in free blog form more frequently.
 The theoretical backbone of daily musings is the following:

 ##### I. To produce more with perceived less
 Human nature underestimates what can be done in small increments over a long period of time and overestimates what can be done as a large chunk in a short period of time.
-A person authoring a book, for example, would likely get way more done writing an hour a day for a year than cramming in a weekend -- assuming, of course, that she sticks to that schedule.
+A person authoring a book, for example, would likely get way more done writing an hour a day for a year than cramming it in 3 weeks -- assuming, of course, that she sticks to that schedule.

-It's cool to think that in 30 days, I'll have 30 awesome thought nuggets up here, especially given that a 5-minute post doesn't seem all that bad to do everyday =)
+It's cool to think that in 30 days, I'll have 30 awesome thought nuggets up here, especially given that a 5-minute post doesn't seem all that bad to do everyday 😊

 ##### II.
 To set the bar low in terms of size
-By defining the *Daily Musings* page as short 'thought nuggets' I set the bar low in terms of size.
-This prevents me from procrastinating writing, becuase writing a tidbit seems far more manageable than an entire post.
+By defining the *Daily Musings* page as short 'thought nuggets', I set the bar low in terms of size.
+This prevents me from procrastinating writing, because writing a tidbit seems far more manageable than writing an entire post.

-It's way easier for me to meet an expectation of a <500 word thought nugget versus a full on 1000+ word post.
+In other words, it's way easier for me to meet an expectation of a <500 word thought nugget versus that of a full on 1000+ word post.
 That comes with less cognitive resistance to posting (i.e. less procrastinating).

-Eventually, I'll take the date tags off and it'll just be 'Daily Musings'.
+Eventually, I'll take the date tags off and it'll just be 'Musings'.
 But for now, I totally need the extra accountability to continually re-visit and re-post.

 ##### III.
 To make a space for pieces in production

 A lot of the thoughts you'll see here may end up as full blown posts.
-I've put them here in the meantime as a holding ground for the ideas, allowing me to share them until I have the time to scale them into full posts.
+I've put them here in the meantime as a holding ground, allowing me to share them in a more raw form until I have the time to scale them into full posts.

-<h3 style="color:#6495ed;"> Anxiety v.
-Action | August 6, 2017 </h3>

-> "The antidote to anxiety is action."
->
-> --- Old Proverb

 <h3 style="color:#6495ed;"> Job v.
 Career | August 8, 2017 </h3>